February 5, 2009

 Trapping is the other method of acquiring fur.
 Each year in Canada, just under one million animals are caught in antiquated cruel traps (leghold traps, conibear traps, snares, drowning traps) for their fur.
-These animals are often left for days, without access no food, water or shelter, in extreme temperatures.
-One in four of these victims of fashion will chew off their own limbs in an attempt to escape, only to later die of blood loss, gangrene or other secondary infections.
-When the trappers finally come to collect the animals, they stomp or beat the animals to death.
+These animals are often left for days, without access to food, water or shelter, in extreme temperatures.
+These victims of fashion will often wring off their own limbs in an attempt to escape, only to later die of blood loss, gangrene or other secondary infections.
+When the trappers finally come to collect the animals, they often stomp or beat the animals to death.
 This terrible fate is not restricted to the targeted animals either.
-Another estimated 9 million "trash" animals, including our familiar companion animals (dogs and cats), birds and even several endangered species, are accidentally caught and killed by fur traps each year.
+An estimated two thirds of all animals caught in traps are accidentally trapped and considered "trash" animals, including our familiar companion animals (dogs and cats), birds and even several endangered species.
 These animals are simply discarded since they have no economic value.

 The fur industry is fighting hard to survive as the public becomes more aware and sensitive to the enormous suffering inherent in the production of fur.
 A culture of misinformation and outright lies has grown from the industry’s desperation and has allowed a dying trade to regain a great deal of strength.